 Cristina Perez, LCSW

 This group provides peer and clinical support to students who, they themselves, identify as women of color.
-The group aims to address multiple issues, including: negotiating cultural adjustments, acknowledging the effects of various attitudes, the experience in the classroom, and terminology.
+The group aims to address multiple issues, including: negotiating cultural adjustments, acknowledging the effects of various attitudes, the experience in the classroom and much more.

 Disability Services and Programs